tabman83/personal-heating-manager/README.md

 $ npm install
 $ npm start
 ```
-## Some notes on Node.js and MongoDB
+## Node.js and MongoDB on Raspberry Pi

 Following are the resources I used to get up and running with Node.js and MongoDB on top of my RaspberryPi B+.